CRUSH

 The artists in this show make work that negotiates the relationship between control and release, desire and destruction, intimacy and longing.
 In CRUSH, colors pool and spread; boundaries are breached; surfaces are soaked, brushed, carved and pressed; hands reach, touch and try to hold it together.

-Alex Diamond is a painter, drawer and maybe sculptor based in Portland, Oregon.
+Alex Diamant is a painter, drawer and maybe sculptor based in Portland, Oregon.
 He works with a mixed casting/monoprinting process where physical desires and visual inclinations can unfold together.
 These procedures are geared toward revealing what can emerge in spite of all intention.
-Originally from New York, Diamond received a Bachelor of Architecture from the University of Texas at Austin and currently works in custom fabrication.
+Originally from New York, Diamant received a Bachelor of Architecture from the University of Texas at Austin and currently works in custom fabrication.
 These opposite worlds of art and design provide a necessary tension that feeds into the work.

 Lauren Moya Ford is an artist and writer from Austin, Texas.
 She has exhibited and performed her work at The Menil Collection’s Byzantine Chapel, Oxford University’s Ashmolean Museum, the University of Texas at Austin's Visual Arts Center, and at art spaces in Lisbon, Madrid, Montreal, Philadelphia, Porto, and Tokyo.
 Her work – which spans drawing, ceramics, photography, text, and printmaking – explores her ongoing relationship to memory, the body, and nature.
 Since 2019, more than 250 of her exhibition and book reviews, essays, and interviews have been published in print and online by Apollo, Art Papers, Flash Art, Frieze, Glasstire, Hyperallergic, Mousse, Sightlines, and others.